Updated: December 29, 2025

 As pet parents, we do everything we can to keep our furry family members happy and healthy, providing them with the best food, plenty of exercise, and all the love they could ever need.
 But there’s one crucial part of their health that often gets overlooked: their teeth!

 Like us, pets need regular oral care to prevent dental disease, discomfort, and potential health complications.
-That’s why at JM Pet Resort & Veterinary Clinic, we now refer to professional dental procedures as COHATs—which stands for Comprehensive Oral Health Assessment and Treatment.
+That’s why we've transformed the way we approach pets' dental care needs.
+At JM Pet Resort & Veterinary Clinic, we refer to professional dental procedures as COHATs, which stands for Comprehensive Oral Health Assessment and Treatment.

-If your veterinarian recommended a COHAT for your pet, you might wonder what that means and what to expect.
+Our veterinarians will thoroughly walk you through the process when they make this recommendation, but we know you might have additional questions about what that means and what to expect.
 We’re here to walk you through the process so you feel informed, prepared, and confident in your pet’s care!

 When Should My Pet Have a COHAT?

-• Puppies & Kittens: When your pet is around 6 months old, it should have its first oral health check-up to ensure that adult teeth are growing properly.
+• Puppies & Kittens: When your pet is around 6 months old, they should have their first oral health check-up to ensure that adult teeth are growing properly.

 • Small-Breed Dogs (Under 30lbs) & Cats: Typically, their first Routine COHAT is recommended around 1 year old to remove plaque and tartar buildup.